DharaaB-18/pinwheel-animation/README.md

 Option 1: Open in Google Colab

-- This code can be opened and run online via Google Colab by going to the .pynb file and clicking the "Open in Colab" button at the top.
+- This code can be opened and run online via Google Colab by going to the .ipynb file and clicking the "Open in Colab" button at the top.

 Option 2: Open in VSCode